Blizzard Entertainment: Company structure

 Blizzard has used an informal motto, "it'll be ready when it's ready" to describe the release schedule for its games.
-The concept of accepting delays in software releases originally came about when the company opted to push back the release of Diablo to assure a quality product at release.
+The concept of accepting delays in software releases originally came about when the company opted to push back the release of Diablo to ensure a quality product at release.
 By the time of World of Warcraft, employees began using the phrase in response to eager fans looking for a release date.

 Technology

 Battle.net 2.0

 Blizzard Entertainment released its revamped Battle.net service in 2009.
 The platform provides online gaming, digital distribution, digital rights management, and social networking service.
 Battle.net allows people who have purchased Blizzard products to download digital copies of games they have purchased, without needing any physical media.

 On November 11, 2009, Blizzard required all World of Warcraft accounts to switch over to Battle.net accounts.
 This transition means that all current Blizzard titles can be accessed, downloaded, and played with a singular Battle.net login.

 Battle.net 2.0 is the platform for matchmaking service for Blizzard games, which offers players a host of additional features.
 Players are able to track their friend's achievements, view match history, avatars, etc. Players are able to unlock a wide range of achievements for Blizzard games.

 The service provides the user with community features such as friends lists and groups, and allows players to chat simultaneously with players from other Blizzard games using VoIP and instant messaging.
 For example, players no longer need to create multiple user names or accounts for most Blizzard products.
 To enable cross-game communication, players need to become either Battletag or Real ID friends.